soarce-qa/soarce-client-php/README.md

 * Currently, nothing prevents anybody from accessing the SOARCE functionality apart from parameter obfuscation, see roadmap for planned countermeasures.
 * Component requires xdebug to be active

-### Performance
-Expect your test suite to run a bit slower than before and/or use more of resources.
-How much strongly depends on the software you're testing.
-* component needs xdebug to be active which will impact performance by itself
-* generating coverage is write-heavy
-* collecting data and storing it is heavy on network (usually between local containers) and also CPU

 ### Separating Requests
 We plan to group requests which are passed on further to subsequent services by the topmost request